 Caring cards are made by survivors who know the pain of losing a loved one to suicide and are sent to survivors near the anniversary of their friend or family member’s death.
-Survivors who would like to receive these cards can email Sheri Nelson and share your name, address, the name of your loved one, your relationship to him/her, and the anniversary of his/her death.

 Children’s Grief Groups

 School-Aged Children Children ages 6 through 12 give and receive support as they share feelings about their loved one who has died by suicide.
 Healing is promoted through caring discussions and activities.

 Teen Group Children ages 13 through 18 are assisted in expressing and understanding their grief in a supportive environment with other teens who had a loved one die by suicide.